altxxr0/Katyusha/README.md

 7. **Limited Warhead Types:** Katyusha rockets typically carried high-explosive warheads, limiting their versatility compared to systems with a variety of specialized munitions.

-8. ~Maintenance Requirements:~ Like all military equipment, Katyusha launchers required maintenance and could break down, potentially reducing their operational readiness.
+8. **Maintenance Requirements (Updates)**: Like all military equipment, Katyusha launchers required maintenance and could break down, potentially reducing their operational readiness.

 9. **Limited Mobility in Certain Terrains:** Katyusha launchers, being mounted on trucks, could be restricted in their mobility in rough or difficult terrains.